christina1797406/os_assignment_3/comp2002-os-mergesort/README.md

 ## Testing

-This section should detail how you tested your code.
-Simply stating "I ran it a few times and it seems to work" is not sufficient.
-Your testing needs to be detailed here.
+(Minh) Your testing needs to be detailed here.

+To test our code, we reviewed the provided test-mergesort.c file. (explain more on how this helped with testing - examining functions available)
+- Edge case testing (provide example?? what values are restricted for each argument??)
+- Unit testing (function tested individually)
+- Integration testing ()
+- Regression testing (verify if order is correct)
+- Performance testing??

+We also considered adding a separate testing c file in addition to the provided test-mergesort.c file, named `test-mergesort-2.c`.
+In this file, we created (number) more functions to help test ..
+1. function-1
+2. function-2

 ## Known Bugs

-List known bugs that you weren't able to fix (or ran out of time to fix).
+(Christina) List known bugs that you weren't able to fix (or ran out of time to fix).

 ## Reflection and Self Assessment

-Discuss the issues you encountered during development and testing.
+(Samira) Discuss the issues you encountered during development and testing.
 What problems did you have?
 What did you have to research and learn on your own?
 What kinds of errors did you get?
 How did you fix them?